mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 blocks.push(new Block(100, 50, 10, 10));
 ```

 Go ahead and open your page and watch the blocks fall to their demise.
-Here is a sample of what your code might look like, in case you're having any problems.
+Here is a sample of what your code in `script.js` might look like, in case you're having any problems.

 ```js
 var canvas = document.getElementById('game');